 - Tax refund withholding.

 - Criminal charges, e.g. contempt of court.

 Both New Jersey and the Federal Government take child support seriously.
 Do not make the mistake of thinking the debt will just go away.
 It must be paid, and the law will make sure it is.

-How to Modify or Terminate Child Support in NJ
+How to Modify, Increase, Decrease, or Terminate Child Support in NJ

-Parents who believe circumstances require a modification of child support must file a motion with the family court.
+Parents who believe circumstances require an increase of child support or other modification of child support must file a motion with the family court.

 - Change of Employment: If either parents’ income significantly changes, the court can reconsider child support in accordance with the guidelines.